KdamPrai/testUnzipOwnCloud/README.md

 # UnzipOwnCloud
-A specific application to unzip my ownCloud zipped files.
+This is a specific application to unzip compressed files that were put in the ownCloud server.

+To use this application, user needs to browse the zipped file(s) and click the "Unzip" button.

+This application was development for Windows Operating System only with .Netframewrok and C# environment.